 Soak the pan in hot, soapy water and wash with a sponge or nonabrasive pad.
 Grab a baking soda from your cupboard and sprinkle a good amount to the desired areas and let stand for 15-20 minutes.
 Lightly scrub the pan in circles using a plastic dish brush until the stains lift away.
 Rinse the pan under warm water and dry it with a clean dry towel.

-Store Ceramic Pans Properly
+Proper Storage Ceramic Pans

 Always ensure your cookware is clean before storage.
-Store ceramic frying pans carefully separately from other cookware, especially from other ceramic cookware.
+Store ceramic frying pans carefully separated from other cookware, especially from other ceramic cookware.
 Direct ceramic-to-ceramic contact can damage the cookware.
 Other types of cookware stacked in the ceramic pan can also cause scratches in the finish.

 When nesting ceramic nonstick pans, include a paper napkin between stacked pans to avoid scratching of the coating.
 There are soft, spongy pot and pan protectors available to buy to help reduce scratches on interior and exterior coatings and keep your cookware scratch-free.